 The new church opened on February 9th, 1928.
 A new hall was added on the east side of the church in 1933 replacing a house that had been there.
 Situated at the east of the church and built by Gillespie and Scott in 1933-1934, the hall was an addition to the newly built church.
 The entrance is via the main church door that faces out onto North Street.

 There are 12 main stained glass memorial windows in the church.
 Each window is numbered starting from the south in a clockwise direction.
-The plan of the church names the windows according to the person/persons or groups the memorial is dedicated to.
+The windows are named according to the person/persons or groups the memorial is dedicated to.

-Below is a brief description of each memorial window and an image:
+Below is a brief description of each memorial window:

 1. Forgan Window